digitickets/propoint-printer-releases/README.md

-This repository contains releases for the ProPoint Printer application.
+This repository contains releases of the ProPoint Printer application.